laurent22/ripple/README.md

 ## Models? ##

 Ripple does not have built-in support for models since data storage can vary a lot from one application to another.
 For an example on how to connect a controller to a model, see [demo/controllers/users.go](demo/controllers/users.go) and [demo/models/user.go](demo/models/user.go).
-Usually, you would inject a database connection into the controller then use that from the various actions.
+Usually, you would inject a database connection or other data source into the controller then use that from the various actions.

 # Testing ##

 Ripple is built with testability in mind.
-The whole framework is fully unit tested.
-Applications built with Ripple can also be easily unit tested.
+The whole framework is fully unit tested, and applications built with the framework can also be easily unit tested.
 Each controller method takes a `ripple.Context` object as parameter, which can be mocked for unit testing.
 The framework also exposes the `Application::Dispatch` method, which can be used to test the response for a given HTTP request.

 # Ripple API reference ##